Procedure types

 Extraction methodRequired string.
 Options: Complete removal, Partial removal, Sectional removal, Other.
 Method used for brain extraction.

-Time to extractionOptional number (≥ 0).
+Time to extractionnumber (≥ 0).
 Example: numeric.
 Time from euthanasia to brain extraction.
 Important for tissue quality.

 Preservation methodRequired string.
 Options: Fresh (immediate use), Paraformaldehyde fixation, Formalin fixation, Flash freezing, Liquid nitrogen, Dry ice, Other.
 Method used to preserve the extracted brain tissue.

-Fixation durationOptional number (≥ 0).
+Fixation durationnumber (≥ 0).
 Example: numeric.
 Duration of fixation (if applicable).

-Brain weightOptional number (≥ 0).
+Brain weightnumber (≥ 0).
 Example: numeric.
 Weight of the extracted brain.

 Brain lesion